wilsonmar/python-samples/README.md

 * it-media.py to create a database of IT movies and sort them by rating, year, or title.

 * ml-metrics.py to use PyTorch & Scikit to generate metrics for Machine Learning.
-* <strong>mondrian-gen.py</strong> to generate a png art in the style of Mondrian.
-References macOS Keychain to keep OpenAI API key.

 * num2words.py simply converts a number input to its word.
 * otel-flask.py - a simple Flask app with automatic OpenTelemetry instrumentation
-* <strong>openweather.py</strong> to obtain from API calls and format weather data as fuzzy tokens

 * pengram2nato.py to use the NATO phonetic alphabet spell out a sentence.
 * perf-ns.py obtains timings in nanosecond-level resolution.